Site last edited on 30 April 2018 at 19:25, (BS)

 java -jar Install...jape.jar from a terminal window.
 On a Windows machine right-click on the jar file, and select the

 Open with ... java ... menu entry.

-As far as I can tell the installer now makes appropriate shortcuts to the executable jar file, but the shortcut-making machinery is architecture-dependent and can be fragile.
+As far as we can tell the installer now makes appropriate shortcuts to the executable jar file, but the shortcut-making machinery is architecture-dependent and can be fragile.
 If you have any difficulty with shortcuts made by the installer, or if the installer appears to become unresponsive, then please let us know -- giving precise details of the operating system and architecture of the machine you are using.
-On Windows 7 I have evidence that making a shortcut (right-click>make shortcut) to the Jape.jar file in the installation distribution gives a working shortcut.
+On Windows 7 we have evidence that making a shortcut (right-click>make shortcut) to the Jape.jar file in the installation distribution gives a working shortcut.